nytimes/pourover/index.md

 Note: It is always more efficient to create a collection and then add all your items rather than to create a collection of empty items and then call `updateItem` many times in succession.

 Removing of items is also supported.
 However, it is not a fast operation and should be avoided if possible.
-It is generally preferable to have a "visible" filter and simply hide items thusly rather than removing them.
+It is generally preferable to have a "visible" filter and hide items thusly rather than removing them.

 	collection.removeItems(1);